devzendo/transputer-emulator/README.md

   - Python (prefer 3.x but 2.x is fine; required by the GoogleTest build).
 Command line interpreter python needs to be on the PATH.
   - Java 17 JDK (for Maven).
-  - Apache Maven.
-I use 3.9.0.
-(You can build without it, it's just doing some preprocessing, running cmake in various stages, and is used for packaging and overall build control.
-It's just much easier with it.)
+  - Optional: Apache Maven.
+I use 3.9.9.
 Command line tool mvn needs to be on the PATH.
 It's recommended to download the latest binary release from https://maven.apache.org/download.cgi and unzip it, placing its bin directory on the PATH.
   - CMake.
 I use 3.10.3+ ..
 3.25.1.
 Command line tool cmake needs to be on the PATH.
   - If you want to build the client-examples programs, you'll need the
     <a href="https://bitbucket.org/devzendo/transputer-macro-assembler">DevZendo.org Transputer Macro Assembler</a>
     installed and on your PATH.
   - The TMPDIR environment variable must be set to something on all POSIX systems, or some tests will fail.
-- macOS 'Mojave' 10.14.6:
+- macOS 'Catalina' 10.15:
-  - CMake 3.15.5 (from MacPorts) and 3.14.3 (from CLion)
+  - CMake 3.29.5 (from MacPorts)
-  - GNU Make.
-I use 4.2.1.
+  - GNU Make 3.81 (from XCode command line tools)
-  - clang (e.g. via XCode Developer tools, or MacPorts).
-Apple LLVM version 11.0.0 (clang-1100.0.33.8) on
+  - clang (e.g. via XCode Developer tools).
+Apple clang version 12.0.0 (clang-1200.0.32.29)
-  - Untested on more recent versions of macOS
   - If you see messages like this in a build failure:
     "Ignoring CMAKE_OSX_SYSROOT value:
     /Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX10.15.sdk